From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 People often mispronounce “Strasbourg” due to the combination of consonants and vowel sounds.
 “Straas-burg” or “Strahs-burg” are common, while the accurate pronunciation is “Strahs-boor,” where the “g” is silent.
 The correct way to pronounce Strasbourg is “Strahs-boor” with a long “oo” sound, similar to the word “moor” or “tour.”

-LIVE IN STRASBOURG:
+LIVING IN STRASBOURG:

 Although Strasbourg is a French city, it has been fought over and passed back and forth for centuries before returning to France for good at the end of World War II.
 As a result, Strasbourg spent long periods under German influence.

-Many street signs in Strasbourg are written in French and Alsatian -a Germanic dialect spoken in Alsace and one of France’s recognized regional languages.
+Many street signs in Strasbourg are written in French and Alsatian, a Germanic dialect spoken in Alsace and one of France’s recognized regional languages.
 Local specialties include German classics like “choucroute” – sauerkraut, flammekueche, a type of bread topped with creme fraîche, onions and lardons (cubes of fatty pork).

-VISIT STRASBOURG:
+VISITING STRASBOURG:

 The Strasbourg Christmas market, the oldest and largest in Europe, is a popular tourist attraction and a must-see during December.
 A visit to “La Petite France quarter,” a riverfront neighbourhood, is like something straight out of Grimm’s fairy tale, with timbered buildings that look like life-size gingerbread houses accented with colourful flower boxes.
 The cathedral of Notre Dame in Strasbourg- is a 15th-century médiéval work of art that took over 1000 years to build and stands 142.0 m (466 ft), making it the 6th largest church in the world.

-9. Bordeaux [BORE-DOH] Ninth largest city.
+9. Bordeaux [bor-DOH] Ninth largest city.

 If you love food, wine, the art of the table and the idea of living near Dordogne but aren’t up to living in the country, you’ll love Bordeaux.